+aNote: Encrypting a key with GCM requires a unique nonce.
+The Encrypted key is transmitted in secure command frames using a management key, and the Nonce defined in 9a.2.4, which is guaranteed to be unique, is used for secure command frames.
+A group data key and a management key may use separate Secure Frame Counter.

 9a.3.2 Symmetric cryptographic operations

-Figure 9a-3 specifies the length information and data input to the GCM operation for secure beacons.
-The Auth Data Length in octets, l(a), shall be set to the length of the Frame Header, SECID, SFC, Time Token, all of the P2P Synchronization Parameters field plus the sum of the lengths of the IEs that are included in the beacon.
+Figure 9a-2 specifies the length information and data input to the GCM operation for secure beacons.
+The Auth Data Length in octets, l(a), shall be set to the length of the Frame Header, SECID, SFC, DEV address, Time Token, all of the P2P Synchronization Parameters field plus the sum of the lengths of the IEs that are included in the beacon.
 The Enc Data Length in octets, l(p), shall be set to zero.
 The data input to GCM shall be taken in the order it is received in the frame, omitting the HCS, FCS and Integrity Code.